 You must be registered to vote to cast a regular ballot at any Primary, General, Special, or Municipal Election in West Virginia.
 The voter registration deadline is 21 days before any election date.
-For the 2022 Primary Election the voter registration deadline is April 19, 2022.
+For the 2022 General Election the voter registration deadline is October 18, 2022.

 You may apply to register or update your voter registration information online, by mail, or in person at your county clerk’s office.